OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-20.md

 ## 1 Kings 20:37

-Then he found another man and said, “Strike me, please.”
+He then approached another man and requested, “Strike me, please.”
 The man struck him and wounded him.

 ## 1 Kings 20:38